4.13 — Const variables and symbolic constants

-So far, all of the variables we’ve seen have been non-constant -- that is, their values can be changed at any time (typically through assignment of a new value).
+So far, all of the variables we’ve seen have been non-constant -- that is, their values can be changed at any time (typically by assigning a new value).
 For example:

 int main()